Modal Abstractions for Virtualizing Memory Addresses: Introduction

 \section{Introduction}

 Virtual memory management lies at the core of modern OS kernel implementation.
 It is deeply intertwined with most other parts of a typical general-purpose OS kernel design, including scheduling, hardware drivers, and even the filesystem buffer cache.
 In writing the authoritative reference on the internals of the Solaris kernel, McDougall and Mauro went so far as to claim that ``\emph{the virtual memory sub-system can be considered the core of a Solaris instance, and the implementation of Solaris virtual memory affects just about every other subsystem in the operating system}''~\cite{mcdougall2006solaris}.
-This makes rich support for verification the virtual memory management subsystem of an OS kernel critical to the correctness of every other piece of an OS or any software running atop it.
+This makes support for verification the virtual memory management subsystem of an OS kernel critical to the correctness of every other piece of an OS or any software running atop it.

 At its core, the virtual memory functionality of modern CPUs is about \emph{location virtualization}: the memory locations (addresses) seen by most code are not, in fact, the exact location in physical memory where data reside.
 Instead these are \emph{virtual} addresses, which are mapped to actual physical resources by the cooperation of the hardware and OS.
-This is what enables separation of process memory resources: the OS manipulates hardware functionality to ensure that any attempt by a process to access memory not explicitly granted to it by the kernel will fail.
-But this is complicated by the fact that control over these mappings of virtual to physical addresses is itself mediated by \emph{in-memory data structures}, which the kernel still accesses via virtual address, leading to indirect cycles.
+This is what enables separation of process memory resources: the OS manipulates hardware functionality to ensure program memory accesses only succeed if the kernel has granted the program access to the accessed address.
+But this is complicated by the fact that control over these mappings of virtual to physical addresses is itself mediated by \emph{in-memory data structures}, which the kernel also accesses via virtual address, leading to indirect cycles. \looseness=-1

-Further complicating matters is that addresses themselves bear no information about which address space they originate from.
-For user processes this is of little concern, as these have access to only their own address space.
+Further complicating matters, addresses themselves bear no information about which address space they originate from.
+This is not a problem for usermode code, which only accesses its own address space.
 But the kernel has (or can grant itself) access to all address spaces.
 Mixing up addresses from different address spaces leads to severe bugs.
-More concerning, keeping track of which \emph{assertions} hold in different address spaces during kernel verification is difficult: some assertions should hold across all address spaces, while others hold in only one, and others may hold in multiple but still not all.
+Proofs of kernel correctness must also track which \emph{assertions} hold in different address spaces: some assertions should hold across all address spaces, while others hold in only one, and others may hold in multiple but still not all.